 After the flu, I avoided the park.
 I couldn't do it, I couldn't talk to her, I didn't want her to confront me back then, and I hate myself for not going there.

-I look at the same Ichika from 5 years ago, the one whom I promised to meet when I was 10.
+I looked at the same Ichika from five years ago, the girl I had promised to meet when I was ten.

 Was it just nervousness that made me feel this way?
 I was nervous.
 Not only was I someone who had a hard time talking to people in general, but the girl I hadn't seen in five years was now sitting right next to me.
 Yeah, I was allowed to be nervous.

-"I-Ichika," I stammered, my voice betraying my anxiety.
+"I-Ichika," I stammered, staring down at my lap.

-She turned towards me, her blue eyes curious.
+She turned toward me, her blue eyes curious.
 "Uh, yeah?"

 I opened her phone's contacts app.
 "What are you doing?" she asked, her voice tinged with uncertainty.